Usha Martin Q4 & FY26: Record EBITDA, Debt-Free Status, Growth Outlook

 | Net Cash Position: | INR 332 crore | Net Debt INR 63 crore | Turnaround |

 Wire Rope revenues grew approximately 8% for the full year, while the Wire segment posted strong revenue growth of around 24%.
-LRPC revenues were lower by 20.4% in Q4.
 International revenues rose to 57% of total topline from 55% in the prior year.
-The company repaid borrowings of INR 192 crore during the year, reducing finance costs by approximately INR 10 crore, with standalone operations now entirely debt-free.
+The company repaid borrowings of INR 192 crore during the year, reducing finance costs by approximately INR 10 crore, resulting in a debt-free standalone status.

 Q4 FY26 Quarterly Highlights

 The fourth quarter marked the highest operating EBITDA since the divestiture of the steel business.
-Key Q4 metrics are presented below:
+Consolidated revenue for Q4 stood at INR 979 crore, up 9.3% year-on-year.
+Operating EBITDA surged 52% to INR 212 crore, with margins expanding to 21.6%.

 | Metric: | Q4 FY26 | Q4 FY25 | Change |